blemasle/mls800/docs/manual.md

 ### Playing

-The MLS800 displays the active preset and listen for an incoming MIDI `Program Change` message.
+The MLS800 displays the active preset and listens for an incoming MIDI `Program Change` message.
 If received, the corresponding preset number will be applied.

 !!! note
 	You can manually change the active preset using ++arrow-up++ or ++arrow-down++.

 ### Learning

 The MLS800 main display and ++"Edit"++ are blinking, while waiting for an incoming `Program Change` message.
-Upon receive one, the current preset state will remain unchanged, and the unit will switch to `Editing` mode for the requested preset number.
+Upon receiving one, the current preset state will remain unchanged, and the unit will switch to `Editing` mode for the requested preset number.

 !!! tip "Copying a preset"
 	You can use the fact that the current state will remain unchanged to copy a preset to a new location.